SandersKM/PsycStatsWorkbook/README.md

 ```r
 mean(Mathlevel$sat, na.rm = TRUE)
 ```
-Finding the mode is a bit harder.
-Sadly mode(x) doesn't work.
+Finding the mode is a bit harder. ??
+Sadly mode(x) doesn't return what we think of as a mode.
 Let's create our own function to find the mode!
-First, we can find all of the unique values
+First, we can find all of the unique values \\ explain what a unique value is..
+Give an example with a small array/dataset
 ```r
 uni <- unique(Mathlevel$sat)
 ```
 This next method finds the how many times each value shows up and picks the largest
+\\ have a sentance that breaks down this function
 ```r
 uni[which.max(tabulate(match(Mathlevel$sat, uni)))]
 ```
 Rather than calling these two complicated functions every time we want to find a mean, let's make a function.
 Note that the variable Mathlevel$sat is replaced with x
+\\have dummy function in the example
+\\ Explain that captilization matters in R
 ```r
 Mode <- function(x) {
   uni <- unique(x)